Mirak005/ChatApp/README.md

 # ChatApp
 Server-stream-event (HTML , CSS , javaScript , nodejs , expreejs)
-Warning : This is just an experiment  to make a prototype of a chatapp with server stream event to a learn purpose ,
+Warning : this is an experiment to produce a prototype of a chat application for educational purposes

-so the code my not be a reference

 1-npm install